verysillycat/e-z-recorder-linux/README.md

 <details>
 <summary>How to get my API KEY?</summary>
 Log in to E-Z, Click on your User Modal on the top right, Go to Account, and Copy your API KEY<br>
-Now paste that API KEY into the Script
+Now paste that API KEY into auth variable in the Config File
 </details>

 ## Arguments